mcg56/ENMT482-Filtering/README.md

 ENMT482 Assignment
 ==================

-For instructions see `doc/assignment_brief.pdf`
+For instructions see `doc/instructions/assignment-brief.pdf`

 For part A files see `partA`

 For part B files see `partB`

-For tips see `doc/assignment_guide.pdf`
+For tips see `doc/guide/assignment-guide.pdf`

-For report format see `doc/report_template.pdf`.
+For report format and templates see `doc/report/`.
 Not there are both LaTeX and word template files.